gnuradio/gnuradio/README.md

 </p>

 The `dev-4.0` branch is where GR 4.0 development will be taking place.
-It is expected that API and functionality will move quickly until 4.0 is released
+It is expected that API and functionality will change rapidly until 4.0 is released

 GNU Radio is a free & open-source software development toolkit that provides signal processing blocks to implement software radios.
 It can